CCBIO907 Cancer-related vascular biology

 You will find that what you learn, reaches far beyond the curriculum, and you get the chance of making valuable connections.

-Elisabeth Wik and Lars A. Akslen have the academic responsibility.
+Elisabeth Wik and Lars A. Akslen have the academic responsibility, and Heidrun Vethe is coordinator.

 Cancer related vascular biology